PranavAmarnath/SecresBrowser/README.md

 # SecresBrowser
-A web browser made in JavaFX (and my first JavaFX application).
-This project is largely for me to understand JavaFX coming from a Swing background.
+A web browser made in JavaFX.
+The application supports an MDI (multiple tabs) with the default search engine as Google.
+It also supports the "back," "forward," and "reload" commands.
+No information is saved, protecting your privacy at your command.

 How the application looks:
 <kbd>